 This is the homepage of Tephrabase GIS and Tephrostratigraphy, an extension to Tephrabase where a set of academic-research oriented web-based GIS and profile tools can be found.
 These were originally developed by Dale Cameron (2011), for his MSc Geographical Information Science dissertation at the University of Edinburgh in 2011.
 The current system is based on Dale's excellent work.

-The data currently used in this extension are from Richard Streeter's 2012 PhD thesis (Streeter, 2012) and further details can be found in Streeter and Dugmore (2014).
+Initially the data used in this extension was from Richard Streeter's 2012 PhD thesis (Streeter, 2012) and further details can be found in Streeter and Dugmore (2014).
+Now the Sediment Accumulation Rate Calculator has been extended to cover other Icelandic sites.
+Also, the Tephrostratigraphic Profile Generator is available for different sites accross Europe.
 Other suitable data will be linked into this system in the future.

 These tools are still under development and will be available from this page.
 Tephrostratigraphic Profile and Sediment Accumuolation Rate generators are the first on to go live.